 “Will the exclusion criterion elaborated…

-Since inception patent law is being customized and fine tuned by governments to meet the needs of evolving technologies.
-Strong basic principles have evolved to cater to the needs of traditional fields of science and technology and they have been working well in promoting progress.
-However, the basic principles have utterly failed in a number of ways, when it comes to their application to Modern Biotechnology.
-The unique nature of Modern Biotechnology is the main…
+Since its inception, patent law has been customized and fine-tuned by governments to meet the needs of evolving technologies.
+Strong basic principles have evolved to cater to the needs of traditional fields of science and technology, and they have been working well in promoting progress.
+However, these basic principles have utterly failed in a number of ways when applied to Modern Biotechnology.
+The unique nature of Modern Biotechnology is the main reason for this failure.

 First Publication Date: 2nd October 2010